NewtonKoh/tp/docs/DeveloperGuide.md

 After the `AddressBookParser` identifies that the user's input is calling the `split` command word, it creates a `SplitCommandParser`.
-The `SplitCommandParser` then parses the user's input and creates a new `SplitCommand` containing at least one `Index`.
+The `SplitCommandParser` then parses the user's input and creates a new `SplitCommand` containing one `MoneyOwed` object with the amount to split and at least one `Index`.
 The `SplitCommand` is then executed by `Logic Manager`, which updates the `MoneyOwed` attribute in `Person`.
 A `CommandResult` which stores the message of the outcome of split command is then returned.
 Part of the class diagram is shown below.

 <img src="images/SplitClassDiagram.png" width="500"/>